-Based on preliminary investigations, NBRO has carried out detailed investigations and designed of suitable rectification measures to minimize the risk posed by this unstable slope section to ensure the safety of the commuters and the continued and uninterrupted function of this main road.
-The proposed activities include
+Based on preliminary investigations, NBRO has carried out detailed investigations and design of suitable rectification measures to minimize the risk posed by this unstable slope section to ensure the safety of the commuters and the continued and uninterrupted function of this main road.
+The proposed activities include;

+- Reshaping

+- Protecting the slope with soil nailing

+- Drainage management using surface and subsurface drainage network

+- Gabion wall

-- Earthworks including excavation and removal of soil mass - Reshaping of upslope area - Protecting the slope with soil nailing - Drainage management using surface and subsurface drainage network - Further, to restore and retain the natural aesthetic outlook of this location, the protection works will essentially include nature-based surface protection solutions like turfing and planting.
+- Further, in order to restore and retain the natural aesthetic outlook of this location, the protection works will essentially include nature-based surface protection solutions like turfing and planting.

-6. Brief description of the surrounding environment with special reference to sensitive elements that may be affected by the project actions
+6. Brief description on the surrounding environment with special reference to sensitive elements that may be affected by the project actions